coreboot/coreboot/Documentation/tutorial/part2.md

 When ready, select 'Commit' again.
 Once all errors have been satisfied and the commit succeeds, move to the command line and run `git push`.

-## Part 5: Getting your commit reviewed
+## Step 5: Let others review your commit

 Your commits can now be seen on review.coreboot.org if you select "Your" and click on "Changes" and can be reviewed by others.
 Your code will